This article deals with Jesus’ early ministry.

 The Sadducees seem to have, yet they will become diminished.
 The Pharisees faced a similar confrontation.
 Jesus tells the people how to walk with God and reveals the attributes of the true pathway, the basics of which are faith and wholeness with God, bound by love and forgiveness.
 Being a creative element, the power of love compounds itself, and faith upon faith is still preached in many churches every Sunday (Mt.
 9.22).
 Knowledge and wisdom begin to complete the journey all souls travel.
 For the follower of Jesus, more is promised, thus more will be added to those who accept the promise.

 The mechanics of the enlightened thought teaching are now being made public.
 John the Baptist introduces the new thought* of equality of station and that the repentance required is no longer directed toward ritual actions, affectations at being more holy, but first requires a shift in basic understanding.
-A new commitment that is heart-centered, actions taken by the new man, as opposed to being reserved only to the head, the intellect, or the law, will be required.
+A new commitment that is heart-centered, actions taken by the new man will be required, as opposed to being reserved only to the head, the intellect, or the law.

 *New thought: Being a Jew is no longer a place of privilege, Mt.
 3.9, for all of God’s children are equal (Children of God).